-In the far east of France separated from Germany by the Rhine River is Alsace, a region unique in its own way.
-Although it is thoroughly French, it bears outward signs of its proximity to Germany, as well as many historical ties.
+Alsace is an eastern region of France separated from Germany by the Rhine River.
+It’s a region unique in its own way.
+Although it is thoroughly French, it bears outward signs of its nearness to Germany.
+History, also, ties these two countries together.

 Alsace-Lorraine has been French since the mid-17th century.
-However, in 1871 it became German in the course of the Franco-Prussian War.
+However, in 1871 it became German during the Franco-Prussian War.
 In 1918 became French again.
 1940 Hitler took it back, but in 1945 it was again restored to France.
 Between 1871 and 1918 the region had time to soak in German cultural flavors, which it retains to some degree today.

 Alsace Wine Route: The wine route is an itinerary stretching from near Strasbourg down to Mulhouse, with towns and vineyards scattered along the way.
 Take in tastings and summer wine festivals.
 One in late April in Dambach-la-Ville, Guebwiller in late May, and in Andlau in early June. http://www.alsace-wine-route.com/

 Christmas markets: At Christmas, you are in for a treat, with Christmas markets, villages, exhibitions, light shows, and tours, even a medieval Christmas market in the town of Ribeauville, complete with dancers and strolling musicians.
 More than 500 events take place at the Christmas season starting on November 25.
 You’ll find markets in many towns of Alsace, including Colmar, Strasburg, Kaysersberg

 Mulhouse: This city at the southernmost end of Alsace and the Alsatian wine route is known for art and technology, with many technological museums.